Marilyn Cotlow: Metropolitan Opera and later performance career

-Teaching career and personal life
+Teaching career, personal life and death

-On August 9, 1948 Cotlow married violinist Eugene Altschuler who was concertmaster of the New Orleans Symphony at the time of their marriage.
+On August 9, 1948, Cotlow married violinist Eugene Altschuler who was concertmaster of the New Orleans Symphony at the time of their marriage.
 They have two sons, Daniel and Remy David.
-Cotlow stated that her opera career was cut short in the mid 1950s because of her decision to return to the United States with her husband.
+Cotlow stated that her opera career was cut short in the mid-1950s because of her decision to return to the United States with her husband.
 Her husband's violin career in Europe was not going well while her singing career was; and ultimately she decided to support him in his career by returning to America.
 She further felt, that her career had not been managed well in the United States and that she had less performance opportunities in America.
-From 1972-1981 Altschuler was concertmaster of the Syracuse Symphony Orchestra, after which he served as assistant concertmaster with the Cleveland Orchestra and taught on the faculty of the Cleveland Institute of Music.
+From 1972 to 1981 Altschuler was concertmaster of the Syracuse Symphony Orchestra, after which he served as assistant concertmaster with the Cleveland Orchestra and taught on the faculty of the Cleveland Institute of Music.
 Altschuler died in 2000.

 In the late 1950s Cotlow took up teaching as her performance appearances became rare.
 She has taught voice privately out of her home in Falls Church, Virginia for many years and has also taught voice on the faculties of the University of Michigan, the Peabody Conservatory, and Catholic University of America.
 One of her most famous students, Alessandra Marc, became her daughter-in-law when Marc married her son Remy David.
 The couple has since divorced.
 Marc began studies with Cotlow in 1980.

+Cotlow died following a fall at a nursing facility on October 26, 2024, at the age of 100.
+Her death was not announced until April 2025.